MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 ## Connect a workspace to an Azure repo

-Only a workspace admin can connect a workspace to Azure repos, but once connected, anyone with permissions can work in the workspace.
-If you're not an admin, ask your admin for help connecting.
+Only a workspace admin can connect a workspace to Azure Repos, but once connected, anyone with permissions can work in the workspace.
+If you're not an admin, ask your admin for help with connecting.
 To connect a workspace to Azure repos, follow these steps:

 1. Sign into Power BI and navigate to the workspace you want to connect with.